You are not currently logged in. Please create an account or log in to view the full course.

 In this module, we provide an introduction to Dickens' A Christmas Carol, a novel which is funnier, wilder and much stranger than many of its adaptations would lead one to believe.
 In particular, we focus on some of the more hard-hitting encounters between Scrooge and one of the many ghosts in the book, as well as the pain and grief that Scrooge suffers when forced to confront the kind of man he has been, he is now, and will be in the future – unless he can change.

 Cite this Lecture

 Bowen, J. (2018, August 15).
-Dickens: A Christmas Carol - What kind of book is A Christmas Carol?
-[Video].
-MASSOLIT. https://www.massolit.io/courses/dickens-a-christmas-carol/what-kind-of-book-is-a-christmas-carol
+Dickens: A Christmas Carol - Introduction [Video].
+MASSOLIT. https://massolit.io/courses/dickens-a-christmas-carol/what-kind-of-book-is-a-christmas-carol

-Bowen, John.
-"Dickens: A Christmas Carol – What kind of book is A Christmas Carol?."
-MASSOLIT, uploaded by MASSOLIT, 15 Aug 2018, https://www.massolit.io/courses/dickens-a-christmas-carol/what-kind-of-book-is-a-christmas-carol
+Bowen, J. "Dickens: A Christmas Carol – Introduction."
+MASSOLIT, uploaded by MASSOLIT, 15 Aug 2018, https://massolit.io/courses/dickens-a-christmas-carol/what-kind-of-book-is-a-christmas-carol